OctobayArchive/chainlink-adapters/README.md

 ### Input Params

 - `githubUser`: The GitHub user trying to register
-- `ethAddress`: The ETH address the user wants to connect to
+- `ethAddress`: The ETH address the user wants to connect to (as a decimal representation)

 ### Output